RooGold Inc.: RooGold Completes Rock Chip Sampling at Arthurs Seat Silver-Antimony Project, New South Wales

 Two field trips were undertaken with a total of 274 rock chip samples collected at the Arthurs Seat Project (EL 9144) to confirm the results of historical sampling.
 Initial sampling focused on the Arthurs Seat historical prospect that is defined by the contact between the Permian Graman Monzogranite of the S-type Bundarra Supersuite and the metasediments of the Carboniferous Texas Beds of the Central Block.

 Of the 159 rock chip samples, 154 samples returned anomalous silver showing low-level, widespread silver mineralisation across the sampling area ranging from 0.01 ppm Ag to 4.0 ppm Ag, see Figure 1 and Figure 2.
 The highest grade results were concentrated in the greisen altered granite hosting quartz veins at Arthurs Seat.
-The highest assay result received was 4.0 ppm Ag, 3,210 ppm As, 4.93 ppm Sb.
-3.8 ppm W and 223 ppm Bi (Sample Number R00148) from a greisen altered granite with iron-oxide filled vugs after sulfides.
-The highest gold result returned was 0.11 ppm Au, 5.03% As, 165 ppm Bi, 2.36 ppm Ag from a highly sheared mafic rock (Sample Number R00156).
+The highest assay result received was 3.99 ppm Ag, 8,210 ppm As, 4.93 ppm Sb.
+3.80 ppm W and 223 ppm Bi (Sample Number R00148) from a greisen altered granite with iron-oxide filled vugs after sulfides.
+The highest gold result returned was 0.11 ppm Au, 5.03% As, 165 ppm Bi, 2.36 ppm Ag from a highly sheared mafic rock (Sample Number R00147).

 Table 1: Significant assay results from rock chip sampling program (>0.98 ppm Ag) from (R00059 - R00241) Arthurs Seat prospect, EL 9144.